 6 Foods to Maintain an Active Brain

-If you feel your lifestyle habits are deficient and your brain might need a better way to obtain a little more energy and nourishment, then look no further.
-Here we will provide you some simple guidelines that you should not miss out on in order to maintain an active brain.
+If you feel like your lifestyle habits are unhealthy and your brain might need a better way to obtain more energy and nourishment, then look no further.
+In this article, we’ll provide you some simple nutrition guidelines for a healthy, active brain.

-The importance of our diet and brain health
+The importance of diet for brain health

 Healthy foods for an active brain